Ross65536/LTW/README.md

 copy the source files into a server and then execute in project root:

-./install.sh
+* ./install.sh

 to install a clean project.

-./test_install.sh
+* ./test_install.sh

-to install a clean project with a few test user already inserted in the database.
+to install a clean project with a few test users already inserted in the database.

 ### Test users